JeanBaptisteMEYER/List-of-Lists/README.md

 3) Incorporate the classes you build into a sample application.
 This sample application can use any design you choose.
 4) Well commented and formatted code.

+# The Solution
+Simple app :
+1) Using Fragments and Bottom navigation bar for the UI
+2) That load a list of game from a JSON file stored in res/raw
+3) That dynamicly build the UI base on the JSON file
+4) Use ScrollViews for the scrolling features
+5) Use the Picasso lib to handle the game's images download from the cloud